 Mitigation measures in the FSEIS included the development of a cultural resource mitigation plan in consultation with the Yakama Nation and the Washington Department of Archaeology and Historic Preservation (DAHP).
-According to the FSEIS, the plan "would include mitigation measures tailored to the specific circumstances of each resource and would be consistent with applicable federal, state, and local regulations".16
+According to the FSEIS, the plan "would include mitigation"

 15 Rev. SEPA Staff Memo at 13